 Nonprofit 990s Purpose

 All 990s are meant to be viewable to the public for corporations and potential donors to calculate a nonprofit’s overhead.
-A 990 includes an organizational summary, mission statement, schedule, tax statements, management policies, revenue, balance sheet, nonprofit 990expenses, net assets, and all financial statements.
+A 990 includes an organizational summary, mission statement, schedule, tax statements, management policies, revenue, balance sheet, expenses, net assets, and all financial statements.
 By providing a summary and open record of transactions, it builds a good reputation for a charitable organization.
 Furthermore, many donors use 990s as a basis for selecting which nonprofit they want to support

 .
 Donors tend to gravitate towards more charitable, well-funded, action-oriented, and established nonprofits that can display the donors’ money being put to good use.
 990s are excellent tools to both help donors and nonprofits create transparent relationships with one another.